RoadieHQ/marketing-site/content/docs/tech-insights/builtin-data-sources/index.md

 This list will probably have better accuracy, since we update facts frequently.

-Please note, if you don't find what you are looking for and/or want to create something we haven't provided out of the box, Roadie Tech Insights lets you [define custom Data Sources](../define-custom-data-sources/).
+As mentioned above, if you don't find what you are looking for and/or want to create something we haven't provided out of the box, Roadie Tech Insights lets you [define custom Data Sources](../define-custom-data-sources/).

 ### Datadog Data Source